Collaborative Research Seed Grants

 - Workshop activities should culminate in at least one proposal for outside funding, and research activities should directly connect to the submission of a proposal (or proposals) for external research support.
 Consideration will also be given to seed grants that result in high-level publications such as a book or a series of edited articles.

 Proposals will be accepted twice a year, at the beginning of the spring and fall semesters.
-The deadline for the fall 2019 round is Sunday October 13.
+The deadline for spring 2020 is Sunday, March 8.

 The GHI Faculty Committee will evaluate proposals with attention to academic merits, the breadth of Georgetown faculty participation (with preference given to those application which engage colleagues across the university), the soundness of the budget, the availability of funds, and the potential for future external funding.